Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Check that the piston slides freely.

-When the carburetor is reassembled, the piston is still accessible by hand through the air filter elbow.
+When the carburetor is rebuilt, the piston is still accessible by hand through the air filter elbow.

-When the carburetor is reassembled, the piston is still accessible by hand through the air filter elbow.
+When the carburetor is rebuilt, the piston is still accessible by hand through the air filter elbow.

 Check piston sliding